YujianCHEN219/ExactVaRTest/README.md

 ## License

-This package is free and open source software, licensed under GPL.
+This package is free and open source, licensed under GPL.